smirnovhub/my-mikrotik-scripts/README.md

 These scripts are a comprehensive collection of global functions and utilities for RouterOS.
 They provide reusable functions for string manipulation, date-time conversion, networking checks, random number generation, external script auto-updates, and more.
 The scripts are intended to be run at system startup or whenever modifications are made.

+### Global Settings

+#### Telegram Notifications

+The following global settings are required to configure Telegram integration.
+These variables must be defined for the **Notifications** module (`SendPublicTelegramMessage` and `SendPrivateTelegramMessage`) to successfully send alerts to public or private channels.

+- **telegramBotToken**: Stores the token for the Telegram bot used to send messages
+- **telegramPublicChatID**: Stores the Telegram public chat ID where messages will be sent
+- **telegramPrivateChatID**: Stores the Telegram private chat ID where messages will be sent

 ### Global Pre-defined Variables

 - **globalFunctionsReady**: Boolean flag indicating global functions readiness (`false` by default, set to `true` at the end of `global_functions.rsc`)